akalverboer/Arduino-433-MHz-decoder-for-Nexus-outdoor-sensor/README.md

 Simple arduino sketch to decode 433 signals from a Nexus-TH outdoor sensor.
 Nexus-TH is a modulation protocol for temperature/humidity sensors.
-Sketch can be easy adapted to similar protocols.
+Sketch can be easily adapted to similar protocols.

 The sketch uses no libraries.
 The 433 receiver is connected to datapin D2 of NodeMcu.
 Modulation protocol: OOK_PULSE_PPM.